|CCA||Copper clad aluminum|

 grain size.
 See PCD grain size.

 homogenous deformation.
-Term that is referred to when the residual stresses are minimal when drawn with wire dies.
-Minimizing such stresses is mainly achieved by using optimal drawing die angles that are matched to the wire material alloy.
-Cup-cone breakage related issues are minimized when a wire is drawn homogeneously.
+Term used to describe a wire drawing process where the metal flows through the die in a way that minimizes the internal stresses within the wire.
+Minimizing such stresses is mainly achieved by using optimal drawing die angles that are matched to the wire material alloy and the amount of elongation.
+Internal bursting and cup-cone breakage related issues are minimized when a wire is drawn homogeneously.
 Learn more about Esteves advanced engineering services here>

 insert.
 See preferred term blank.